Path Planning

 The upper limits to be set |

-Valid entries for joint_names are "shoulder_pan_joint", "shoulder_lift_joint", "elbow_joint", "wrist_1_joint", "wrist_2_joint", and "wrist_3_joint", which represent the Base, Shoulder, Elblow, Wrist 1, Wrist 2, and Wrist 3 joints, respectively.
+Valid entries for joint_names are "shoulder_pan_joint", "shoulder_lift_joint", "elbow_joint", "wrist_1_joint", "wrist_2_joint", and "wrist_3_joint", which represent the Base, Shoulder, Elbow, Wrist 1, Wrist 2, and Wrist 3 joints, respectively.
 Although the underlying ROS2 service supports setting joint limits individually, due to limitations of struct parsing, it’s recommended that users set lower and upper limits of all 6 joints at once, in which case joint_names can be omitted or empty.
 An example will be later provided.

 Response